MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-forms.md

 ## Add App Center Push to your app

-Please follow the [Get started](~/sdk/getting-started/xamarin.md) section if you haven't set up and started the SDK in your application yet.
+Follow the [Get started](~/sdk/getting-started/xamarin.md) section if you haven't set up and started the SDK in your application yet.

 ### 1. Add the App Center Push module